ibm-messaging/event-streams-samples/kafka-nodejs-console-sample/enterprise_plan.md

 This will push your application but will not start it just yet.
 We'll need to re-configure the security settings such that the application is allowed to create topics:

 ## Re-configure the binding
 The NodeJS build pack tries to be helpful by auto-creating a binding in between the Cloud Foundry Service Alias and the application pushed.
-This is however with a role that doesn't allow topic creation within Message Hub.
+This is however with a role that doesn't allow topic creation within Event Streams.
 As such, we need to re-bind the app:

 ```
 ibmcloud resource service-binding-delete <YOUR_SERVICE_INSTANCE_ALIAS_NAME> <YOUR APPLICATION'S NAME>